-Let’s start by understanding what’s Service Cloud.
+Let’s start by understanding what Service Cloud-Omnichannel.
 Service Cloud is built on the Salesforce Customer Success Platform.
-It provides you with a 360-degree view of your customers and enables you to deliver smarter, faster, and more personalized services.
-For more insights on Service Cloud and its key features, check out my blog on Introduction to Service Cloud.
+It provides a 360-degree view of your customers and enables you to deliver smarter, faster, and more personalized services.
+For more insights on Service Cloud and its key features, check out my Introduction to Service Cloud blog.

-Let’s get straight to the topic and understand what is Omni-Channel Routing and in how many ways can it be configured.
+Let’s get straight to the topic and understand what it is and in how many ways it can be configured.

 What is Omni-Channel Routing?

-Word “Channel” of-course means the way of communication e.g.-phone, web, email, etc and the word “Omni” means one way to get this communication through and reach out to the customers to solve their issues.
+The Word “Channel” means communication via phone, web, email, etc, and the word “Omni” means one way to get this communication through and reach out to the customers to solve their issues.

-Omni-Channel is a feature that can be used in the Sales or Service Console which when once enabled and configured, automatically pushes work to your users in real time.
-Omni-Channel basically checks the assigned work items and then will route the work items to the most qualified, available support agents using the routing criteria that you define.
+Service Cloud Omni-Channel is a feature that can be used in the Sales or Service Console, which, once enabled and configured, automatically pushes work to your users in real-time.
+Omni-Channel checks the assigned work items and then will route the work items to the most qualified support agents using the routing criteria you define.

-There are three ways from which we can do Omni-Channel Routing
+There are three ways from which we can do Service cloud Omni-Channel Routing

 1. Queue-Based Routing